ChefYeshpal/webapp-magic8ball/README.md

         - Yes button in start dialogue is blue toned
     - Added a custom scrollbar
     - Was trying to fix the text problem, where it sometimes becomes too small to read, but...
 I'm not gonna dwell too much on it
+- 18 Oct 2025
+    - Changed a few comments, got a warning cause they looked ai generated
+    -